 Along with the sudden changes in height, waves can also change direction rapidly.
 For those who aren't used to navigating the waves this can quickly catch them off guard.
 There are also problems with deadly rip currents as a storm moves in, so those unaware of the wave changes could be quickly pulled out much further from shore.

 "Ahead of a storm there is just chaotic wave action," Kottlowski explained.
 "These conditions should never be attempted by the general public, and even seasoned surfers should be careful going out in such conditions."

 Better times to use storm waves to your advantage are in the wake of a well-removed storm, or when there is a storm several hundred miles away.
 Distant storms can still cause large swells up and down the East Coast that are easier to navigate.
 But even these should not be attempted by inexperienced surfers, as large swells can also create dangerous conditions.

-"It's like when expert skiers take helicopters to the top of mountains in the Rockies to ski down," Kottloski said.
+"It's like when expert skiers take helicopters to the top of mountains in the Rockies to ski down," Kottlowski said.
 "It's not for the average skier, it's an extreme sport.
-That's what it's like for surfers trying to ride Nor'easters or hurricanes."
+That's what it's like for surfers trying to ride nor'easters or hurricanes."